EberEHM/POS-proyecto-PHP/vistas/bower_components/Flot/FAQ.md

 put in a DOM element for the graph placeholder where the examples and the API documentation are using jQuery objects.

-Depending on how you include jQuery, you may have to add one line of code to prevent jQuery from overwriting functions from the other libraries, see the documentation in jQuery ("Using jQuery with other libraries") for details.
+Depending on how you include jQuery, you Mayo  have to add one line of code to prevent jQuery from overwriting functions from the other libraries, see the documentation in jQuery ("Using jQuery with other libraries") for details.